OVERVIEW

 - Meals as described in the itinerary, these are prepared and served in the truck, breakfast 30, lunch 17, dinner 25.

-- Overnight stays in fixed accommodations/lodges/permanent tents (lodge safari) or in tents (camping safari)
+- Overnight stay in fixed accommodations/lodges/permanent tents (lodge safari) or in a tent (camping safari)

-- Qualified, English-speaking tour guide (unless otherwise noted)
+- Trained, English-speaking tour guide (unless otherwise noted)

 - Transport in an overland truck and 4x4 safari vehicle

-- Information on preparing for the trip & tour folder
+- Information for preparation for the trip & tour folder